by Santorini Dave • Updated: January 7, 2019

 How Airbnb Works

 - A guest starts the booking process by clicking Request to Book.
 When Instant Booking is authorized for a property the reservation will be confirmed automatically if the guest meets the host’s requirements.
 When Instant Booking is not authorized the host will need to manually accept the reservation request.
 Airbnb collects guest payments when the reservation is accepted and releases those funds to the host 24 hours after arrival.

 - Step 1.
 Go to Airbnb.com (there are no third party websites or booking sites) or install the Airbnb app on your phone or iPad.

 - Step 2.
 Enter your destination, dates, and number of guests (technically kids should be entered as guests but to start it’s best to only count adults or you might eliminate some rentals that would be perfect for a family of 4 but won’t show for a 4-adult search).

 - Step 3.
 Select whether you want an entire home, private room, or shared room.
-Then click “Filters” to finely tune your criteria (wifi, kitchen, number of beds, bathrooms, etc.)
+Then click “Filters” to finely tune your criteria (wifi, kitchen, number of beds, bathrooms, hot tub, private pool).

 - Step 4.
 When you find a place you like click “Contact Host” to ask the owner a question, or “Request To Book” to start the booking process.
 Hosts need to approve you before the booking is finalized unless it’s an Airbnb Instant Book.